 McMorris Rodgers is the representative for Washington’s 5th congressional district (view map) and is a Republican.
 She has served since Jan 4, 2005.
 McMorris Rodgers’s current term ends on Jan 3, 2023.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McMorris Rodgers is shown as a purple triangle. (analysis methodology)
+McMorris Rodgers is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Cathy McMorris Rodgers sits on the following committees:
+Cathy Anne McMorris Rodgers sits on the following committees:

 McMorris Rodgers sponsors bills primarily in these issue areas:

-From Jan 2005 to Feb 2016, McMorris Rodgers missed 437 of 8,321 roll call votes, which is 5.3%.
-This is much worse than the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 171 explanations for these missed votes.
+From Jan 2005 to Dec 2022, McMorris Rodgers missed 487 of 11,975 roll call votes, which is 4.1%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.